Email hosting for accountants: handle tax season without per-seat scaling

 Questions worth answering.

-Common questions about using SHIPMAIL for accounting firm email.
+Common questions about using Shipmail for accounting firm email.

-Does SHIPMAIL charge extra for seasonal staff?
+Does Shipmail charge extra for seasonal staff?

-No. SHIPMAIL charges per mailbox, not per user.
+No. Shipmail charges per mailbox, not per user.
 Adding a seasonal preparer to a shared inbox during tax season does not increase the monthly cost as long as the plan's team member limit is not exceeded.
 The Team plan has unlimited team members.

 Which plan fits a small accounting firm?